Our Board bring experience from across the entire sport and physical activity sector.

-She now runs her own media brand consultancy advising clients from all sectors on strategic brand marketing, content creation and customer engagement.
+Sue’s passion for wellbeing and desire to help all women ‘lead their best life’, plays a big part in her own media and brand consultancy, advising clients from all sectors on strategic brand marketing, content creation and customer engagement.

 She has worked in press and policy roles in the UK Civil Service at the Department for Education and Employment, the Foreign and Commonwealth Office and was seconded to both the European Commission and Parliament.

 Rashmi has also worked in the charity sector, supporting the UK’s biggest biomedical research funder the, Wellcome Trust, and was a board member for the Activity Alliance – where she helped develop their charter setting out changes to improve disabled people’s participation in sport.

 Her work has focused on supporting organisations and initiatives that promote social inclusion and quality of life – she joined the board on 23 July, 2018.